Operation Aphrodite: Project history

-A relatively remote location in Norfolk, RAF Fersfield, was the launch site.
-Initially, RAF Woodbridge had been selected for its long runway, but the possibility of a damaged aircraft that diverted to Woodbridge for landings colliding with a loaded drone caused concerns.
-The remote control system was insufficient for safe takeoff, so each drone was taken aloft by a volunteer crew of a pilot and a flight engineer to an altitude of 2,000 ft (600 m) for transfer of control to the CQ-4 operators.
+The remote control system was insufficient for safe takeoff, so each drone was taken aloft by a volunteer crew of a pilot and a flight engineer to an altitude of 2,000 ft (600 m) before transfer of control to the CQ-4 operators.
 After successful turnover of control of the drone, the two-man crew would arm the payload and parachute out of the cockpit.
 The 'mothership' would then direct the missile to the target.

-When the training program was complete, the 562nd Squadron had ten drones and four "motherships".
+After failures in early August, the "double Azon" system was replaced with an improved system brought from the US, and missions were paused while this system was installed and tested.
+Aircraft with this fitted had the codename "Castor".
+The system was a single transmitter in the mother aircraft and a receiver in the 'robot'.
+The first mission with the Castor was on 11 September 1944.
+There had also been modifications to improve the visibility of the drone: Eureka/Rebecca radio equipment for the mother to home onto, the smoke dispenser (controlled by radio signal), and painting the upper surfaces of the drone yellow.

-For Anvil, the controller aircraft was a Lockheed PV-1, a B-17 accompanied to receive the television signals.
+For Anvil missions, the US Navy provided their own controller aircraft, two Lockheed PV-1, and a B-17 accompanied it to receive the television signals.